 This project is a new multimedia exhibition celebrating the lives and experiences of first generation South Asian migrant women living in Sandwell and the Black Country.
 Using oral histories, film, photographs and sound, Dawinder explores the relationships between the women and their cars.

-The installation will highlight the positive impact of these stories on future generations of British Asian women who now benefit from the sacrifices of the first generation who battled against patriarchy and traditional family structures to gain independence.
+The installation highlighted the positive impact of these stories on future generations of British Asian women who now benefit from the sacrifices of the first generation who battled against patriarchy and traditional family structures to gain independence.

 Join Dawinder Bansal and special guests at London's Victoria & Albert Museum to present her film, Asian Women & Cars: The Road to Independence.

 Explore the independence and designed identities, discover cars as caskets, journeys of privilege and liberty, driving in segregated America, indulge in lights, spoilers and dashboards, against a motor city soundtrack.

 This special event is part of V&A's current exhibition: Cars: Accelerating The Modern World.

 Invisible Voices Series: The Art of South Asian Activists at Wolverhampton Literature Festival 2020.

 Audiences joined a lively panel discussion hosted by multi award-winning artist and producer Dawinder Bansal featuring Raj Kaur Khaira, founder of the global Pink Ladoo project and author of Stories for South Asian Supergirls.
 Shareefa Energy, a young British Muslim spoken word poet, writer and workshop facilitator.
 Shareefa’s poetry has been featured on BBC One Show, Channel 4 and ITV and is the author of her debut poetry collection Galaxy Walk.
 Sarvjit Sra is a male artist who will exhibit his latest photographic and thought-provoking exhibition called Girl Child Project.